-Gigpiglet Productions is committed to minimising its own ecological footprint through its philosophy of committing to ‘measure, offset, reduce, renew, and assess’.
+Gigpiglet Productions is committed to minimising its own ecological footprint through its philosophy of committing to ‘measure, reduce, renew, and assess’.
 Gigpiglet Productions aims to pursue environmental best practice by increasing operational efficiency while minimising the impact of its office activities, as well as helping staff offset their personal emissions.

 Gigpiglet is committed to addressing climate change by significantly diminishing the need for power generated from fossil fuels and building capacity for clean renewable energy.